Zainab13ilyas/javascript-basics/concepts/README.md

 If you haven’t cloned the repo yet, run:

 git clone https://github.com/your-username/javascript-basics.git
-Then navigate to the hoisting folder:
+Then navigate to the respective folder:

-cd javascript-basics/concepts/hoisting
+cd javascript-basics/concepts/${respective concept}

 Step 2.
 Open in a Browser for Debugging: